 - Tranquil Fury: After Garnet and Amethyst fuse into Sugilite, Sugilite notably says nothing and just smashes the tower.

 - Trying Not to Cry: When Garnet asks Pearl to fuse with her, Pearl starts to tear up with joy, but Garnet gets her to barely stop.

 - Unwitting Instigator of Doom: Garnet's perfectly reasonable decision to fuse with Pearl instead of Amethyst is nevertheless responsible for the plot of the episode.
 Because Sardonyx carefully disassembles the tower rather than just smashing it, Pearl has the means to keep repairing it, and it's because Pearl wants to fuse with Garnet that she goes to such lengths to create an excuse to do so.

-- What the Hell, Hero?: When Garnet finds out that Pearl has been rebuilding the communication hub tower multiple times as an excuse to fuse, she's furious, since she's been wasting their time on a wild goose chase while Peridot is still out there, trying to contact Homeworld and likely signalling for a full-scale invasion of Earth.
+- What the Hell, Hero?: When Garnet finds out that Pearl has been rebuilding the communication hub tower multiple times as an excuse to fuse, she's furious, since she has been wasting their time on a wild goose chase while Peridot is still out there, trying to contact Homeworld and likely signaling for a full-scale invasion of Earth.
 Cue the return of Sugillite smashing the tower to irrevocable proportions.